RachanaT03/RachanaT03/README.md

 - 💞️ I’m looking to collaborate on Data Analytics Projects
 - 📫 How to reach me _ LinkedIn : www.linkedin.com/in/dr-rachana-tandon
 - 😄 Pronouns: She/her
-- ⚡ Fun fact: I am a dentist and public health graduate with no prior experience in coding.
+- ⚡ Fun fact: I am a dentist and public health graduate trying to pave my path through coding.

 <!---
 RachanaT03/RachanaT03 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.